Measurement Component

 """

-# make a layout that holds all measurement controlls and settings from hardware
+# Make a layout that holds all measurement controls and settings from hardware

 cb_layout = QtWidgets.QHBoxLayout()